perasd9/AMVI-Clojure-DSL/README.md

 ## Future Improvements

 Mainly idea of this project is making a DSL with strong macro system of Clojure(system extended from Lisp), considering all built-in validators are macros expanding this DSL is more than easy.
 All you need to do is making your own macro custom validator for concrete purpose and using that validator as parameter in macros `def-validation` or similar.
+Another possible improvements:

 - **Enhanced Caching:** Improving the caching mechanism by introducing cache expiration or limiting cache size could further optimize performance for large-scale applications.
 - **Expanded Validators:** Adding additional validators for more complex use cases (URL validation, password strength validation, etc.) could make the DSL even more flexible.

+## Testing

+This is my first experience working with TDD (Test Driven Development) as approach in development, and during the development of this validating tool, I used the Midje library for unit testing, simultaneously implementing features and testing them.

+## Benchmark

+Regarding measurements of performance I did comparison about cached validations.
+We can say that macro which used cache as mechanism has provided better performance.
+In this project I have used Criterium library for performance testing.